TheSilvered/nest/docs/c_api/c_api-encoding.md

 **Description:**

-Gets the length in characters of a UTF-8-encoded string.
+Get the length in characters of a UTF-8-encoded string.

 !!!note
     This function assumes that the string is valid UTF-8 and does no error